getmanfred/contracts/README.md

 ## Things to be Done

-* 2.0 English translation of contracts for Spain jurisdiction
+* 2.0 English translation of contract for Spain jurisdiction
-* 3.0 First version of contracts for UK jurisdiction
+* 3.0 First version of contract for UK jurisdiction
-* 4.0 Spanish translation of contracts for UK jurisdiction
+* 4.0 Spanish translation of contract for UK jurisdiction
-* 5.0 First version of contracts for US jurisdiction
+* 5.0 First version of contract for US jurisdiction
-* 6.0 Spanish translation of contracts for US jurisdiction
+* 6.0 Spanish translation of contract for US jurisdiction

 ## How to propose a Change